igutekunst/c-reference-counting/README.rst

 memory when all references are released.

 The library is not magic however.
-Care must be taken to retain and release memory in appropriate locations by calling the relevant functions.
+Care must be taken to rc_retain and release memory in appropriate locations by calling the relevant functions.

 Hierarchical Memory Management